Sunderland AFC supporters given three-year bans for their parts in disorder on day of Celtic friendly game

 In relation to the disorder which broke out when Sunderland supporters confronted Celtic fans who were drinking at the Deaf Centre in North Bridge Street, Pc Sadler said: “Mr Allan can be seen with other risk supporters chanting “God Save the Queen”, which is somewhat inflammatory.”

-Allan, of Crummock Avenue, Seaburn, who works as an engineer, was also identified as being outside the Howard Arms, in Roker Avenue, where a Celtic fan was knocked unconscious.
+Allan, of Crummock Avenue, Seaburn, who works as an engineer, was also identified as being outside the Howard Arms, in Roker Avenue, where a man was knocked unconscious.

-Prosecutor Steven Reed suggested that Allan had been “beckoning” Celtic fans inside the pub to come outside, to which Allan replied: “I never beckoned to anyone on that day.”
+Steven Reed, representing Northumbria Police, suggested that Allan had been “beckoning” Celtic fans inside the pub to come outside, to which Allan replied: “I never beckoned to anyone on that day.”

 Quinn, of Townsend Road, Thorney Close, who was previously convicted following an incident with a Newcastle United fan in April 2015, was identified as being part of disorder on the day of the Celtic game, something which he denied.